 Personal AV Materials (5142.2):

-Violations may result in confiscation of the personal AV material or cell phone for a period of time to be determined by the principal and possible revocation of approval for use.
+Violations may result in confiscation of the personal electronic communication devices or cell phone for a period of time to be determined by the principal and possible revocation of approval for use.

 Such correction may include: